A Week Island-Hopping the Canaries: Volcanoes, Whales, and Black Sand

 Cesar Manrique is Lanzarote's defining artist.
 He returned from New York in 1968 and spent the rest of his life integrating art with the volcanic landscape, and convincing the island government to ban billboards, limit high-rise buildings, and preserve the aesthetic coherence that makes Lanzarote unique.

-Jameos del Agua (12 EUR): An underground volcanic tunnel converted into a concert hall, bar, and pool.
+Jameos del Agua (12 EUR): an underground volcanic tunnel converted into a concert hall, bar, and pool.
 Blind albino crabs (jameitos) live in a subterranean lake.
-The bar is inside a lava bubble.
+The bar sits inside a lava bubble.
 It shouldn't work.
 It absolutely works.

-Cueva de los Verdes (12 EUR): A lava tube tour that ends with one of the best visual tricks I've ever encountered in any tourist attraction anywhere.
-I won't spoil it.
+Cueva de los Verdes (12 EUR): a lava tube tour that ends with one of the best visual tricks in any tourist attraction anywhere.
+No spoilers.
 Pay the 12 EUR.

 5-site pass: 35 EUR.
 Worth it.